verrazzano/docs/content/en/docs/observability/monitoring/configure/thanos.md

 The following example shows how to enable Thanos Ruler and Alertmanager in the Verrazzano resource.
 It also configures the Thanos Ruler to send alerts to Alertmanager.

-Optionally, you can also configure storage as discussed in the section on enabling storage.
-If configured, the object storage is shared among all Thanos components.
+**NOTE**: For the Thanos Ruler to work, you must configure storage as discussed in

-**NOTE**: You must also enable Alertmanager for the Thanos Ruler to work.
+<a href="#step-3-enable-storage-thanos-store-gateway-and-compactor">Enable Storage</a>, and you must also enable Alertmanager.

 Note that in this configuration, Prometheus will not fire alerts to Alertmanager, since the Thanos Ruler does so.